Best PBX phone systems of 2021

 If you were to develop a PBX system using the Asterisk framework and have never used it before, you can access plenty of documentation, an active blog, a forum, and lots of other helpful resources on the official Asterisk website.
 Plus, you can find all available Asterisk downloads here.

 However, something to note is that this is a highly technical PBX solution and probably won’t suit people without an IT background.
-On its website, Asterisk is clear that users “need a working knowledge of Linux, script programming, networking and telephony” to be able to build a communications app using its PBX framework.
-Still, it’s one to consider purely because it’s free, open-source, and packed with different PBX features.
+On its website, Asterisk is clear that users “need a working knowledge of Linux, script programming, networking and telephony” to be able to build a communications app using this PBX framework.
+Still, Asterisk is one to consider purely because it’s free, open-source, and packed with different PBX features.

 What is a PBX?